-- The encoder must be adequately protected under an enclosure appropriate for the specific application; - before installation, carefully clean the code disk from dust or fingerprints, wipe it with a soft dry cloth or camera lens tissue; wipe the disk using circular motions; more stubborn fingerprints or stains can be removed using a soft cloth lightly moistened with a few drops of alcohol; do not use gasoline, kerosene, benzene or other solvents, as they damage the disk; - the code disk must always be handled by grasping its outer edges or the magnetic ring; - protect the disk from scratching; - avoid flexing the disk; - always handle the encoder unit by grasping the enclosure on the sides; - keep magnets away from the magnetic ring in the code disk, it could be damaged by strong magnetic fields.
+- The encoder must be adequately protected under an enclosure appropriate for the specific application; - before installation, carefully clean the code disk from dust or fingerprints, wipe it with a soft dry cloth or camera lens tissue; wipe the disk using circular motions; more stubborn fingerprints or stains can be removed using a soft cloth lightly moistened with a few drops of alcohol; do not use gasoline, kerosene, benzene or other solvents, as they damage the disk; - the code disk must always be handled by grasping its outer edges; - protect the disk from scratching; - avoid flexing the disk; - always handle the encoder unit by grasping the enclosure on the sides; - keep magnets away from the magnet in the code disk, it could be damaged by strong magnetic fields.

-Place the PF5025 spacing tool 1 against the shaft 2.
-Insert the code disk 3 into the shaft 2 and lay it down on the spacing tool 1; always handle the code disk 3 by grasping its outer edges or the magnetic ring.
+Place the PF5029 spacing tool 1 against the shaft 2.
+Insert the code disk 3 into the shaft 2 and lay it down on the spacing tool 1; always handle the code disk 3 by grasping its outer edges.

-Gently press the code disk 3 into place on the PF5025 spacing tool 1.
-Tighten the three M2 x 3 UNI5929 grub screws 4 to firmly fasten the code disk 3; make sure that the code disk 3 perfectly rests on the spacing tool 1 before fixing it; the max. tightening torque is 0.4 Nm.
+Gently press the code disk $\bf 3$ into place on the PF5029 spacing tool $\bf 1$.
+Tighten the two M2.5 x 5 UNI5929 grub screws $\bf 4$ to firmly fasten the code disk $\bf 3$; make sure that the code disk $\bf 3$ perfectly rests on the spacing tool $\bf 1$ before fixing it; the max. tightening torque is $\bf 0.8$ Nm.